arendst/Tasmota/tools/Esptool/ESP32/readme.txt

-This files are needed for flashing Tasmota with esptool.py to a ESP32
+These files are needed for flashing Tasmota32 with esptool.py to an ESP32.

 Command syntax for flashing Tasmota32 firmware on ESP32 via Esptool (replace COM Port Number!):